 Skip to content

-The install command can be used to compile your Spice project to an executable file and copy it to a binary directory in the PATH variable.
+The install subcommand can be used to compile your Spice project to an executable file and copy it to a binary directory in the PATH variable.

 Usage